hagenburger/pimd/demo/readme.md

 npm install
 ```

-If you don’t have gulp installed globally, run:
+If you don’t have Gulp installed globally, run:

 ```
 npm install --global gulp-cli